 Click on each workshop title below to see detailed information about the workshop.

 MCE offers workshops for small but diverse groups of managers in the telecom industry, to address business and strategy implementation issues.
 Participants will benefit from the guidance of an MCE Senior Associate who is an experienced senior leader from industry.

-For leading people to implement strategy, and to develop leadership and strategy skills in your workforce, please visit our Leading Change & Strategy Implementation workshops.
+For leading people to implement strategy, and to develop leadership and strategy skills in your workforce, please visit our Strategy and Implementation workshops.

 Develop your ability to meet tomorrow’s challenges and adapt successfully to changing conditions.

 Click the arrow to request more information about MCE's Open Enrolment Workshops.

 Customized to Your Specific Needs.
 Talented managers and leaders in key roles make all the difference in taking smart decisions and leading strategy implementation to success.
 Identifying talent potential and developing that talent to take on greater responsibilities is crucial for ensuring leadership succession as the older generation retires.
 MCE can help you with talent assessment, pipeline planning, and tailoring career path plans to achieve your future senior management needs.